korsbo/Latexify.jl/README.md

 ```

 And when this LaTeXString is displayed in an environment which supports the
-tex/latex MIME type (Jupyter notebooks, Jupyterlab and Hydrogen for Atom) it
+tex/latex MIME type (Jupyter and Pluto notebooks, Jupyterlab and Hydrogen for
-will automatically render as:
+Atom) it will automatically render as:

 ![fraction](/assets/demo_fraction.png)